 If you want to look at all the readers available on smartphones and tablets simply type in ‘RSS reader’ into your Google Play Store or iOS app store.
 Plenty of the apps receive positive users reviews.

 Once in your RSS reader you can then add the sources you wish to keep up with.
 Each time you want to read the latest on what’s going on at the personal finance blogs you like, simply fire up the app and read their latest content.

-If you read lots off different websites then you can manually create categories to separate them by topic.
+If you read many different websites then you can manually create categories to separate them by topic.
 Above is a demonstration image showing how it can look.

 Another way to keep up with blogs using RSS is by installing a browser extension.
 Extensions are available for Chrome and Firefox.
 Some extensions require you to create an account.
-A free one on Chrome that doesn’t require an account is Foxish.
+A popular one on Chrome is Feeder.

 Of course, the first website you should subscribe to is MoneyCortex!
-Because it’s one of the best money-making websites 😉 Simply type our website address into your RSS reader and it’ll find the feed.
-If it has any issues then use the direct RSS link: http://feeds.feedburner.com/moneycortex
+Because it’s the best money-making website 😉 Simply type our website address into your RSS reader and it’ll find the feed.
+If it has any issues try the direct RSS link: http://feeds.feedburner.com/moneycortex

 Many blogs have a free newsletter available for readers.
 The downside to this method is that you’ll receive emails when the webmaster wants to send them.
 Maybe you want to be reading new posts daily but they only send the newsletter monthly.
 The benefit of this method is it’s hands-off and is a good way to avoid forgetting about the website in question.